 Tis the season for sweaters and bonfires, falling leaves and falling temps, and of course, all things pumpkin.
-While I join in the pumpkin parade along with everyone else on Pinterest, one of my true autumnal pumpkin treats is a fresh, cold pumpkin beer.
+While I join in the pumpkin parade along with everyone else on Pinterest, one of my true autumnal pumpkin treats is a fresh, cold pumpkin beer (second only to a hot cup of pumpkin spice tea).
 Here are some of my current favorites.

 Kentucky Pumpkin Barrel Ale